-A variety of studies suggest that while some degree of hyaluronidase recognition and degradation of HA is retained after backbone modification and gelation, these rates are reduced in a manner that depends on the modification site, the degree of modification, and the chemistry of the new functional moiety.
-162,163 Acrylation of the primary alcohol of HA has been reported to reduce hyaluronidase-mediated digestion of HA in solution by ~70%, implying that the modification interferes with enzyme binding or activity.
-159 While these studies clear indicate that hyaluronidase degradation of matrices is possible, the mechanism by which cells degrade HA-based biomaterials and the relationship with HA MW is poorly understood.
+A variety of studies suggest that although some degree of hyaluronidase recognition and degradation of HA is retained after backbone modification and gelation, these rates are reduced in a manner that depends on the modification site, the degree of modification, and the chemistry of the new functional moiety.^{162,163} Acrylation of the primary alcohol of HA has been reported to reduce hyaluronidase-mediated digestion of HA in solution by ~70%, implying that the modification interferes with enzyme binding or activity.159 While these studies clearly indicate that hyaluronidase degradation of matrices is possible, the mechanism by which cells degrade HA-based biomaterials and the relationship with HA MW is poorly understood.

 Because the carboxylic acid moiety on HA is important for hyaluronidase recognition, carboxylic acid modifications would be expected to inhibit HA degradation.
-To this end, complete esterification of the carboxylic group has been observed to prevent degradation by hyaluronidase, while partial esterification of the backbone reduced degradation rate.
-In one study, HA degradation rate was observed to depend critically on the degree of adipic dihydrazide modification of HA, with 65% modification reducing the rate nearly ten-fold.
-In another study, a high degree of biotinylation of HA and other chondroitin sulfates at the carboxylic acid disrupted degradation by hyaluronidases, but partial biotinylation enabled some hyaluronidase-based degradation.
-Furthermore, increasing crosslink hydrophobicity via the use of hydrazide chemistry reduces hyaluronidase degradation rate.
-These results together suggest that degradability by hyaluronidase is subject to the modification and crosslinking chemistry, and thus should be a key consideration when designing biomaterials for tissue regeneration or engineering as well as for research platforms in mechanistic studies.
+To this end, complete esterification of the carboxylic group has been observed to prevent degradation by hyaluronidase, while partial esterification of the backbone reduced degradation rate.164 In one study, HA degradation rate was observed to depend critically on the degree of adipic dihydrazide modification of HA, with 65% modification reducing the rate nearly 10-fold.165 In another study, a high degree of biotinylation of HA and other chondroitin sulfates at the carboxylic acid disrupted degradation by hyaluronidases, but partial biotinylation enabled some hyaluronidase-based degradation.166 Furthermore, increasing cross-link hydrophobicity via the use of hydrazide chemistry reduces hyaluronidase degradation rate.167 These results together suggest that degradability by hyaluronidase is dependent on the modification and cross-linking chemistry, and thus should be a key consideration when designing biomaterials for tissue regeneration or mechanistic studies.

-While most modification strategies can be used to reduce HA-based biomaterial degradation, it may be more challenging to retain degradability in applications where both robust mechanics and degradability are desirable.
+Although most modification strategies can be used to reduce HA-based biomaterial degradation, it may be more challenging to retain degradability in applications where both robust mechanics and degradability are desirable.
 Both properties are valuable in tissue engineering scaffolds and HA-based research platforms in which cells may need to be robustly organized but also be able to modify the microenvironment.
 The simplest strategy is to minimize the degree of modification to only modestly reduce HA bioactivity.
-To this end, the degree of modification is controllable to some degree by tailoring reaction conditions.
-168 Alternatively, the degradability can be incorporated in the crosslinks through some non-hyaluronidase based degradation mechanism.
-For example, Sahoo and colleagues used a crosslinking strategy to form an ester linkage with HA that could be rapidly hydrolyzed to yield the native HA backbone structure.
-169 Further work showed that the degradation rate could be extended by using a more hydrophobic polycaprolactone-based crosslinker.170 Several groups have also used matrix metalloproteases (MMP)-degradable peptide crosslinkers.^{157,171} MSCs cultured in HA with MMP-sensitive crosslinkers exhibit more rapid sprouting and matrix deposition.158
+To this end, the degree of modification is somewhat controllable by tailoring reaction conditions.168 Alternatively, the degradability can be incorporated in the cross-links through some nonhyaluronidase based degradation mechanism.
+For example, Sahoo and colleagues used a cross-linking strategy to form an ester linkage with HA that could be rapidly hydrolyzed to yield the native HA backbone structure.169 Further work showed that the degradation rate could be extended by using a more hydrophobic polycaprolactone-based cross-linker.170 Several groups have also used matrix metalloproteases (MMP)-degradable peptide cross-linkers.^{157,171} MSCs cultured in HA with MMP-sensitive cross-linkers exhibit more rapid sprouting and matrix deposition. $^{158}\,$

-Another option is to not modify the HA backbone at all, but instead rely on non-covalent methods for gelation.
-For example, HA can be incorporated into an interpenetrating network with collagen in which electrostatic forces result in an HA coating over collagen fibrils.
-An alternative option that has yet to be explored in great depth is to use native CS or CS mimics to assemble HA matrices.
-As one example of this possibility, Bernhard and Panitch developed an aggrecan-mimetic peptide that increased the storage modulus of gels for cartilage engineering applications.
-While the high bond strength between HA and the CS-link protein complex suggests such binding is possible, it is unclear whether this means of crosslinking would be practical for any of the current applications.
+Another option is to not modify the HA backbone at all, but instead rely on noncovalent methods for gelation.
+For example, HA can be incorporated into an interpenetrating network with collagen in which electrostatic forces result in an HA coating over collagen fibrils.115 An alternative option that has yet to be explored in great depth is to use native CS or CS mimics to assemble HA matrices.
+As one example of this possibility, Bernhard and Panitch developed an aggrecan-mimetic peptide that increased the storage modulus of gels for cartilage engineering applications.172 Although the high bond strength between HA and the CS-link protein complex suggests such binding is possible, it is unclear whether this means of cross-linking would be practical for any of the current applications.